simonsolts/fuse-homeassistant/README.md

 A Home Assistant custom integration for [Fuse Energy](https://www.fuseenergy.com/) (UK).
 Pulls your half-hourly electricity usage and cost into Home Assistant so it can be used in the Energy dashboard.

 > ⚠️ **Unofficial and unsupported.** This is a community project.
-It is not produced, sponsored, endorsed by, or affiliated with Fuse Energy in any way.
-It talks to Fuse's customer API the same way the official Fuse app does — that API is undocumented and may change or break at any time without notice. **Use at your own risk.** No warranty, no support guarantee; if it stops working, breaks your Home Assistant setup, or returns incorrect data, that's on you to deal with.
+It is not produced, sponsored, endorsed by, or affiliated with Fuse Energy in any way. **Use at your own risk.** No warranty, no support guarantee; if it stops working, breaks your Home Assistant setup, or returns incorrect data, that's on you to deal with.

 ## Quickstart (HACS)